alhusseindev/IP-Management-API/README.md

 # IP Address Management REST API
-Create a simple IP Address Management REST API on top of any data store.
-It will include the ability to add IP Addresses by CIDR block and then either acquire or release IP addresses individually.
+An IP Address Management REST API on top of an H2 data store.
+It has the ability to add IP Addresses by CIDR block and then either acquire or release IP addresses individually.
 Each IP address will have a status associated with it that is either “available” or “acquired”.

-## The REST API must support four endpoint:
+## The REST API supports four endpoints:

 * Create IP addresses - take in a CIDR block (e.g. 10.0.0.1/24) and add all IP addresses within that block to the data store with status “available”
 * List IP addresses - return all IP addresses in the system with their current status